Paralied/PokeRhythmPlayer-Releases/README.md

 maintained separately in a private repository.
 Core tests and compilation passed; Windows update handoff/restart is not yet verified on a live desktop.
 Automatic timing does not guarantee perfect scores.

+Will take down upon request, small project of coding in my free time